moves-rwth/dynasty/README.md

 One may omit the check prerequisites if the sketch already ensures that all rewards are less than infinity.

 - `--print-stats`
 Print statistics at the end.
-Helpful to understand the algorithm performance, but clutters output.
+Helpful to understand the algorithm performance but clutters the output.

 ## The sources